Wondering Can You Still Eat Fried Foods on a Keto Diet? Let's discuss that and the following points:

 Keto-fried fish is a great way to eat fried food while on the keto diet.
 Keto fried fish is made by coating the fish in coconut flour and egg, then frying it in coconut oil.
 The result is a crispy, crunchy coating perfect for dipping into your favorite sauce or dressing.

 Keto-fried fish can be eaten while on the keto diet because it contains no breading or batter, which is difficult to find on a low-carb diet (and should be avoided).
-The coconut flour and egg provide all the crunch needed to make this dish stand out from other types of fried fish!
+The coconut flour and egg provide all the crunch needed to make this dish stand out from other types of fried fish when prepared in hot oil!

 - Keto fried shrimp - Keto Air Fried Shrimp Recipe